-Idaho won’t recognize record bighorn sheep but hunting group does
+State refuses to recognize bighorn as biggest ever for Idaho

 “It is the largest that we have recorded from Idaho,” said Justin Spring, director of Boone and Crockett Club’s Big Game Records.
 “From what we’ve seen, there were no reasons why we wouldn’t accept that entry.”

 Idaho Fish and Game had closed the area to bighorn sheep hunting and Sublett said he was heavily criticized after he killed the bighorn at the end of a three-day hunt in an area called Hells Canyon.
-The canyon forms part of the Idaho-Oregon border and Sublett was on the Idaho side of the canyon about 40 miles west of the Nez Perce Tribe’s reservation in northern Idaho but within the tribe’s ancestral lands.
+The canyon forms part of the Idaho-Oregon border and Sublett was on the Idaho side of the canyon about 40 miles (65 kilometers) west of the Nez Perce Tribe’s reservation in northern Idaho but within the tribe’s ancestral lands.

 “There were people calling me everything but a human being,” said Sublett.
 “In this canyon there are petroglyphs and arrowheads.
 My tribe has lived in that canyon for over 10,000 years.”

-Note: This story has been corrected to say non-tribal hunters can kill one Rocky Mountain bighorn and one California bighorn in Idaho in a lifetime instead of only one bighorn in a lifetime.